How are our shorelines changing overtime? How can we protect them?

 Behind the Scenes

-The Restore the Shore VR tours and EFT series is funded by the Florida Sea Grant (link) and the USDA National Institute of Food and Agriculture – Hatch Project 1020962.
+The Restore the Shore VR tours and EFT series was funded by the Florida Sea Grant (link) and the USDA National Institute of Food and Agriculture – Hatch Project 1020962.

 Dr. Jamie Loizzo and graduate students in the UF/IFAS Department of Agricultural Education and Communication worked with scientists in UF/IFAS NCBS to develop the program.